sarog/elasticsearch/README.md

 ```

 ## Testing

+> [!NOTE]
+> Unfortunately, Elasticsearch can no longer build on FreeBSD natively due to the removal of deprecated JDK versions 20, 22 and 23 from the Ports tree.
+> This also includes running the full suite of tests.
+> These instructions are provided for historical reference only.

 A [separate branch](https://github.com/portsbuild/elasticsearch/tree/freebsd-tests) has been created to maintain FreeBSD tests.
 The decision to keep the tests separate was to avoid cluttering up the release branches.
 This also eases keeping track of changes between releases.